Marcelchia/Java__Assessment/README.md

 Q)What did you struggle with in this project?

 This assessment is much easier compared to JS assessment, but did spent some time on Student Summary and Date Validation.
 I needed to change the data type attribute for date to validation the string pattern format of date properly.
+Trying to refactor code as best as possible, somewhat feel code is abit messy.

 Q)What would make your experience with this assessment better?